christianalfoni/impact/docs/06_Stores.md

       This will get the same instance of the store as "SomeComponent" because they use the same ScopeProvider */
-    const someStore = useStore(SomeStore)
+    const foo = useFoo()
 }

 const App = () => (
     /*
         The store is now registered and can be consumed by the component tree.
-When this App component unmounts it will trigger the "useCleanup" callback in "SomeStore" */
+When this App component unmounts it will trigger the "cleanup" callback in "FooStore" */
     <SomeScopeProvider>
       <SomeComponent />